biosustain/Maud/docs/usage/inputting.rst

 Maud inputs are structured directories, somewhat inspired by the `PEtab
 <https://github.com/PEtab-dev/PEtab>`_ format.
 A Maud input directory must
-contain a `toml <https://github.com/toml-lang/toml>`_ file called `config.toml` which gives the input a name, configures how Maud will be run and tells Maud where to find the information it needs.
+contain a `toml <https://github.com/toml-lang/toml>`_ file called :code:`config.toml` which gives the input a name, configures how Maud will be run and tells Maud where to find the information it needs.

 For some working examples of full inputs see `here
 <https://github.com/biosustain/Maud/tree/master/tests/data>`_.